lifeBalance/knk_solutions/ch12/projects/README.md

  (b) Revise the program to use pointers instead of integers to keep track of positions in the array.

 **Answer**: Check `pr02a.c` and `pr02b.c` for both versions.

+## Project 3
+Simplify Programming Project 1(b) by taking advantage of the fact that an array name can be used as a pointer.

+**Answer**: Check `pr01b.c` to see it in action.
+I already used the array name as a pointer.

+## Project 4
+Simplify Programming Project 2(b) by taking advantage of the fact that an array name can be used as a pointer.

+**Answer**: Check `pr02b.c` to see it in action.
+I already used the array name as a pointer.